Frenzoid/DAPP_DevKit_1/README.md

 6. Run `npm run dev` to start the Vite dev server, try and tinker with the app!

 7. Once your frontend is ready, lets deploy it to the internet!
-Run `npm run deploy`, wait for the build to finish, think of a cool domain name, input it when surge asks you ( mydomain.surger.sh for example ), and tadaaa :D, your dapp is on the internet!!.
+Run `npm run deploy`, wait for the build to finish, think of a cool domain name, input it when surge asks you ( mydomain.surger.sh for example ), and tadaaa :D, your dapp is on the internet!!
+Here is my example: https://sveltegreeter.surge.sh.

 #### Commands ( node scripts ):
 - backend: